zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/upgrading-to-liferay-7-2/01-introduction-to-upgrading-to-liferay-dxp-7-2.md

 You must prepare an application server with your portal properties, OSGi properties, and any necessary patches before beginning your upgrade.
 See [Preparing a New Liferay Server for Data Upgrade](./05-preparing-a-new-application-server-for-liferay-dxp.md) for more information on setting up the application server and migrating properties to them.

 It may also be necessary to make several tuning changes to your application server to ensure no performance issues arise during the upgrade.
-This is increasingly important the larger your data set is in your instance of Liferay DXP.
+This is an important step if you have a large data set in your instance of Liferay DXP.
 See [Tuning for the Data Upgrade](./02-tuning-for-the-data-upgrade.md) for more information.

 ## Testing the Upgrade with a Backup